swsnu/swppfall2018/README.md

 - Sep.
 06 : Skeleton code of Homework 1 python is updated (to import os package)
 - Sep.
 07 : [Project guideline](project/README.md) is posted!
 - Sep.
 19 : Homework 2 is posted!
+- Oct.
+12 : Homework 3 is posted!

 ## Assignments